-I feel it is important to have an organization like SafeSport to protect victims of abuse in the sports.
-How does SafeSport work and can their platform be unfair?
+I feel it is important to have an organization like SafeSport to protect victims of abuse in sports.
+How does SafeSport work, and can their platform be unfair?

 We agree!
-Abuse in sport is unacceptable and establishing protocols to protect minors and advocating for safety in sport is essential.
-To take a step in the right direction the U.S. Center for SafeSport opened its doors in Denver, Colorado, in March 2017, and became a federally authorized organization under the Protecting Young Victims from Sexual Abuse and Safe Sport Authorization Act of 2017 (which became Public Law No: 115-126 on February 14, 2018).
+Abuse in sport is unacceptable.
+Establishing protocols to protect minors and advocating for safety in sport are essential.
+To take a step in the right direction, the U.S. Center for SafeSport opened its doors in Denver, CO, in March 2017 as a federally authorized organization under the Protecting Young Victims from Sexual Abuse and Safe Sport Authorization Act of 2017 (which became Public Law No: 115-126 on February 14, 2018).

-However, SafeSport is a new organization with broad authority and we believe it is important for Congress to conduct oversight to ensure SafeSport is effectively achieving its mission and treating all those under its jurisdiction fairly and equitably.
-If stakeholders subject to SafeSport jurisdiction don’t have confidence in SafeSport to fairly and competently fulfill its mission, that undermines the ability of SafeSport to achieve the objectives Congress intended which is to improve safety for athletes.
+Since SafeSport is a new organization with broad authority, we believe it is important for Congress to provide oversight in order to ensure that SafeSport is effectively fulfilling its mission while treating all those under its jurisdiction fairly and equitably.
+If stakeholders subject to SafeSport jurisdiction don’t have confidence in SafeSport’s fairness and competence, that undermines the Center’s ability to achieve its congressional mandate of ensuring athletes’ safety.

-We are confident that SafeSport can operate in manner that protects athletes and treats all of those who are participants in the SafeSport resolution process fairly.
+We are confident SafeSport can operate in a manner that protects athletes and treats all participants in the SafeSport resolution process fairly.
 AES is committed to working with both SafeSport and Congress to achieve that goal.

 The changes Athletes For Equity In Sport seek are to ensure a better process for both the person making a charge and the person being named in a charge.
-We want SafeSport to implement more appropriate safeguards and establish impartial procedures in their investigations that will enable SafeSport to achieve the objectives Congress intended.
+We want SafeSport to implement more appropriate safeguards and to establish impartial procedures in their investigations.
+This will enable SafeSport to achieve the objectives intended by Congress.

 What sports are represented by Athletes for Equity in Sport?